 To apply to the TTC, applicants must both submit written materials and

 visit the school for a campus tour and admission interviews with the program directors, faculty, and current apprentices.
-The only paperwork we need prior to a tour and interviews is a resume, though we encourage everyone to complete their file as early as possible.
+An application, resume, and official transcripts are required prior to admission interviews.
+Recommendations are not due until the application deadline, though we encourage everyone to complete their file as early as possible.

 Tours and interviews can be scheduled for most weekdays at 9:00 AM October through March.
 To schedule your date, call Janet Ross: (617) 520-5215.